Meredithnbayliss/ticket-lifecycle/README.md

 <br/>
 Agent John works the issue and communicates back to agent Jane.

-He also makes sure to switch the status of the issue from open to resolved:
+He also makes sure to switch the status of the issue from open to resolved.
+Support agent Jane sees in her portal that agent John has left her a message and that the ticket is now closed:>
 </p>
 <br />
 <img src="https://i.imgur.com/ayCpGWM.png" alt="Disk Sanitization Steps"/>